ovh/docs/pages/public_cloud/ai_machine_learning/gi_04_training_FAQ/guide.en-gb.md

 > > To install the ovhai CLI, you can follow the installation instructions provided by OVHcloud in the official [ovhai installation documentation](/pages/public_cloud/ai_machine_learning/cli_10_howto_install_cli).
 > >
 > When I try to use the ovhai CLI, I get a `AI Training error: not authenticated` error.
 > > After completing the ovhai CLI installation, remember to connect to your Public Cloud project user.
 This will enable you to manage the notebooks, jobs, and apps associated with this user.
-To log in, run the command `ovhai login` and enter the credentials of your public cloud project user.
+To log in, run the command `ovhai login` and enter the credentials of your Public Cloud project user.
 > >
-> I can't login with `--token` parameter inside ovhai CLI
+> I can't login with the `--token` parameter inside ovhai CLI
 > > You will have to use `ovhai login` with your user credentials to authenticate yourself.
 The `--token` parameter has been created for AI Solutions usage (e.g. authentification to an app).
 > >
 > I would like to perform an action with the ovhai CLI, but I do not know the associated command.
 What can I do?
 > > You can use the `-h` or `--help` flag after the command.
 This will provide you with a list of possible commands and their usage instructions (available options, arguments, …).
 The basic command is: `ovhai -h`.
-Additionally, you can refer to the [ovhai CLI cheat sheet](https://help.ovhcloud.com/csm/en-gb-public-cloud-ai-cheat-sheet?id=kb_article_view&sysparm_article=KB0048221) for a comprehensive overview of available commands.
+Additionally, you can refer to the [ovhai CLI cheat sheet](/pages/public_cloud/ai_machine_learning/gi_05_ovhai_cheatsheet) for a comprehensive overview of available commands.
 >
 > **AI Solutions (AI Notebooks, AI Training, AI Deploy)**
 > >
 > What flavors are available?
 > > Currently, the available hardware for AI Tools is:
+> >
 > > - `CPU`: Intel CPU vCores
 > > - `GPU`:  NVIDIA V100S, NVIDIA A100
 > >